WakelandBranz/Freshman-Year-S1-Notes/DATA 110 - Balan/Notes/Week 05/9-17 Notes.md

 - Use appropriately scaled and labeled axes
 - Remove gridlines and chart borders
 - Use symbols and lines that are distinct and readable
-- Use color to convey infromation BUT make sure tha ti's still inter
+- Use color to convey information BUT make sure that it's still interpretable in black and white.